Dirklectisch/cahoots/specs.md

-/workspaces/list
-/workspaces/[name]
-/workspaces/[name]/
-/workspaces/[name]

-describe workspaces
+describe workspace

-it should announce itself as shared it should be able to list protocols it should be able to get the folder structure
+it should publish its creation it should publish its removal it should be able to list protocols it should be able to list the files it should publish new files it should publish removed files it should publish active file it should be able to track another workspace

+describe file
+it should publish changes

 describe protocol
-it should be able to list itself
+it should announce its existence

 describe protocol_file
 it should be able to send a full file